The Negative Effects of Poor IAQ and What You Can Do About It

 Ever since the news spread that the air inside the average American household is far worse than it is outside, there’s been a lot of buzz going around about improving indoor air quality (IAQ).
 Whole-house ventilation systems and air purifiers have become top sellers at home improvement stores in an attempt to rid homes of airborne contaminants.

 While these are certainly helpful tools in the battle against indoor pollution, there are other steps you can take to ensure your air is protected – most of which are relatively simple and inexpensive to do.
 Taking such measures isn’t just vital for your health, it’s necessary for preventing home damage as well.
-Learn more about the effects of poor IAQ, and what you should do to clean it up.

 The Negative Effects of Poor IAQ

 The effects of poor IAQ can vary greatly with each individual, depending on a variety of factors.
 Your overall health, age, the amount of pollutants in the air, and the length of time you are exposed to them are some of the biggest determinants.
 You may experience the symptoms right away, or it could take years for them to show up.